Sensitivity floor for primordial black holes with neutrino searches: Current Experimental Upper limits for Fluxes

 \subsection{\texorpdfstring{$\bar{\nu}_{e}$}~ as PBHs probe}

 The upper limits on model-independent $\bar{\nu}_{e}$ fluxes can be utilized to constraint on DM fraction of PBHs.
-There is a window for neutrino energy $E_{\nu}$ between roughly $10\,{\rm MeV}$ to $30\,{\rm MeV}$ for detecting astrophysical sources of $\bar{\nu}_{e}$, such as PBHs and DSNB, as shown in Figure~\ref{fig:bg}.
-This is because neutrinos below 10 MeV are dominated by reactor neutrinos backgrounds~\cite{Wurm:2007cy}, while at higher energies, the background from atmospheric neutrinos~\cite{Battistoni:2005pd} rises rapidly.
+There is a low background window for neutrino energy $E_{\nu}$ between roughly $10$ to $30\,{\rm MeV}$ for detecting astrophysical sources of $\bar{\nu}_{e}$, such as PBHs and the DSNB, as shown in Fig.~\ref{fig:bg}.
+This window is optimal because neutrinos with energies below $10\,{\rm MeV}$ are predominantly affected by reactor neutrino backgrounds~\cite{Wurm:2007cy}, while at higher energies, the background from atmospheric neutrinos~\cite{Battistoni:2005yu} rises rapidly.

-The most promising reaction for $\bar{\nu}_{e}$ detection is the inverse-beta decay (IBD), $\bar{\nu}_{e}+p \rightarrow n+e^{+}$, which has a large cross section and produces an easily identifiable final state positron.
+The most promising reaction for $\bar{\nu}_{e}$ detection is the inverse beta decay (IBD), $\bar{\nu}_{e}+p \rightarrow n+e^{+}$, which has a large cross section and produces an easily identifiable final state positron.
 In IBD, the energy of the neutrino can be determined by $E_\nu \simeq E_e + 1.8 \,{\rm MeV}$, where the $1.8 \,{\rm MeV}$ accounts for the electron mass and the mass difference between a proton and a neutron.
 The positron can be detected via Cherenkov or scintillation signals.